The Best Insoles for Walking, According to Our Readers

 Look, Co-opulace, I’ll get custom orthotics eventually, OK?
 You really think I’m going to hear beaucoup telltales of how they make you walk on clouds and not immediately thirst for a pair?
 On the contrary, I am extremely interested in custom orthotics, but until I figure out exactly what my feet need (and find the money to get them), I’m willing to get started with something general and inexpensive.

-Also, we know it’s impossible to recommend the “best” overall insole that anyone can be happy with considering we’re all made from completely unique LEGO blocks of life, but by identifying top options from proven brands, it gives lost souls a reliable starting point.
+And while I know it’s impossible to recommend the “best” overall insole anyone can be happy with considering we’re all made from completely unique LEGO blocks of life, by identifying top options from proven brands, it gives lost souls a reliable starting point.
 I mean, those $10 off-the-shelf Dr. Scholl’s insoles I stood on for nine months in Target’s photo lab definitely worked a lot better than nothing.

 So if you don’t quite have the money or insurance for customs right now, don’t hesitate to give some of the reader-recommended insoles below a try.
 Many of these are returnable, too, so it’s not like you’re flushing money down the drain if you end up hating them.